Playing iRogue

 Want "spoilers" for iRogue?

-Consult Sterling Babcock's iRogue Keyguide. you feel yourself slowing down
+Consult Sterling Babcock's iRogue Keyguide. don't you think you've gone down far enough?